 What to do when your basement smells like a sewer.

 We have a love-hate relationship with basements.
-They make a great use of square footage, and are a great spot for your furnace, water heater and other critical machinery to keep your house running.
+They make a great use of square footage, and are a great spot for your furnace, water heater, and other critical machinery to keep your house running.
+They can also be a great hang out spot for nights with your friends.
 However, they do come with their own problem: leaks, condensation, mold, and funky smells.
 Are basement drain sewer smells stinking up your house?

 Here are a few sources of foul basement odors:

 A stinky water trap under a floor drain or laundry machine.
-Has your basement drain not been used in awhile?
-Water can evaporate and cause odorous gas from your sewer line to leak into your room.
+If a drain hasn’t been used in awhile, the water can evaporate which would let in odorous gas from your sewer line to leak into the room.
 A simple solution is to pour fresh water down the drain.
 Another sneaky tip: after pouring fresh water into the drain add a spoonful of clean cooking oil.
 This will keep the water from evaporating so quickly.
+If you do not use a certain drain very often, it is recommended to run the water for five minutes every few weeks.
+This keeps water in the drains from evaporating.
+Make sure to do this if you do not use a sink or toilet very often.
+Flush toilets that you do not use often.
+Keeping your plumbing system in the best condition will help prevent bigger issues from happening.
+If you try these tips and they do not work, do not hesitate to call a professional plumber if you cannot figure out the culprit.
+We can diagnose the problem in no time.
+Just call 206-966-4548 or 425-454-8153.

 If you’ve investigated these possible causes and still haven’t found the culprit, you might have a cracked or broken sewer line.
-This is a serious problem, so it should not be left unattended.
-Our plumbing specialists at 206.633.1141 can help detect and fix a broken sewer line.
-If you think your sewer line is broken, call us immediately at 206.633.1141.
-We will send a sewer specialist to diagnose the problem and help you find an affordable solution.
+This is a serious problem and should not be left unattended.
+Jim Dandy will send a sewer specialist to diagnose the problem and help you find an affordable solution.
+You can call us at 206-966-4548 or 425-454-8153.